taykey/nose-ittr/README.rst

 =========
 nose extension for supporting parametrized testing.
 ---------------------------------------------------
-Allow developer to run the same test over and over again using different values
+Allow developer to run the same test over and over again using different values.

 Main Features:
  * Very easy to integrate with existing tests.